 More detailed site information can be found in the Summary section below.

-Map displaying The Barra Fan and Hebrides Terrace Seamount MPA boundary and associated protected feature data.
-Visit JNCC's MPA mapper to further view and explore data for this MPA.
+Map displaying the Barra Fan and Hebrides Seamount MPA boundary and associated protected feature data.
+Visit JNCC's MPA Mapper to further view and explore data for this MPA.